-If you are unsure if we can help, book a free assessment so we can advise whether or not your condition requires podiatric care.
+If you are unsure if we can help, call us on 3366 1414 so we can give you guidance as to whether or not your condition requires podiatric care.

 In cases of trauma, overuse injuries and general lower back/hip/knee/leg/ankle/foot pain, symptomatic relief is generally achieved by a combination of treatments addressing the symptoms (pain) and the cause of the pathology (generally biomechanical).